Plectorhinchus caeruleonothus: Habitat and biology

-Plectorhinchus caeruleonothus is found over sand, rubble and reef substrates, although it prefers intertidal areas or reefs in shallow water.
+Plectorhinchus caeruleonothus is found over sand, rubble, and reef substrates, although it prefers intertidal areas or reefs in shallow water.
 It has been taken as deep as 30 m.
 Larger individuals are solitary, spending the day foraging over quite open areas of sand or silt.
-These fish have frequently been recorded interacting in highly aggressive conflicts with other conspecifics. such confrontations involve the individuals coming together face to face and locking their jaws, as well as participating in prolonged and violent struggles close to the top of the water column.
+These fish have frequently been recorded interacting in highly aggressive conflicts with other conspecifics.
+Such confrontations involve the individuals coming face-to-face and locking their jaws, as well as participating in prolonged and violent struggles close to the top of the water column.

 Discovery, systematics and naming

 Plectorhinchus caeruleonothus was previously considered to be a legendary fish which existed only in fishermen's tales.
 The fish is very difficult to catch.
 Plectorhinchus caeruleonothus was identified through several features unique to it, such as a distinctive pattern on juveniles and small nostrils.
 It is thought that the fish likely evolved its tough ways to survive the many sharks and crocodiles that share its habitat in reef waters off northern Australia.
 It was formally described in 2015 by Jeffrey W. Johnson and Jessica Worthington Wilmer with the type locality given as Boyd Bay, southwest of Weipa in Queensland.
-Previously, this species was thought to be a taxon synonymous with the minstrel sweetlips (Plectorhinchus schotaf) of the western Indian Ocean, as were the sombre sweetlips (Plectorhinchus unicolor) of Japan to northern Australia and Plectorhinchus griseus from India and Sri Lanka, but all are now recognised as valid species The specific name is a compound of caeruleus meaning “blue”, which refers to the blue sheen in life, and nothus meaning “bastard”, reflecting the name given to this species by anglers.
+Previously, this species was thought to be synonymous with the minstrel sweetlips (Plectorhinchus schotaf) of the western Indian Ocean, as were the sombre sweetlips (Plectorhinchus unicolor) of Japan to northern Australia and Plectorhinchus griseus from India and Sri Lanka, but all are now recognised as valid species The specific name is a compound of caeruleus meaning “blue”, which refers to the blue sheen in life, and nothus meaning “bastard”, reflecting the name given to this species by anglers.